gbertuzzi05/BERTLINUX/README.md

 A lightweight linux distribution built with the "Linux From Scratch" book (version 12.0)

-WARINING: i'm just a student who started this project for school reasons i'm not a developer. why i have done it?
+WARINING: i'm just a student who started this project for school reasons i'm not a developer.

-I created BERTLINUX with the intention of creating an ultra-lightweight operating system that can be used with any computer (with an x86_64 cpu)
+I started BERTLINUX with the intention to create an ultra-lightweight operating system that can be used with any computer (with an x86_64 cpu)
 I compiled the kernel with general settings and added support for a few drivers I installed LXDE (Lightweight X11 Desktop Environment) as Desktop Environment and some tools for basic use as a text editors (Bluefish for the desktop, nano and vim for the CLI), a WEB browser (palemoon), process manager (top and htop) and programming tools (gcc, g++ and python3).